CrashCortez/vitadock-mpv/README.md

 - You can use xerpi's ds3/4 plugin to use controller with vita

 - I Suggest you use the upcomming release, the [MPV and FFMPEG](https://www.raspberrypi.org/forums/viewtopic.php?t=199775) tutorial can be hard to follow.
-I did auto mate ite to see if that will help make tthe set up eaiser. all credit goes to RPi_Mike and his killer script.
+I did automate it, to see if that will help make tthe set up eaiser. all credit goes to RPi_Mike and his killer script.

 - For audio I recommend usb bluetooth dongle